ippontech/blog-usa/posts/reasons-to-build-our-application-using-angular.md

 <h3>Data Binding :</h3>

-In Angular, this is the coolest concept with two-way binding and we would like to introduce it as an eye candy feature.
-Using NgModel you can change the data in both way template to class or class to template.
+Data binding is a technique, where the data stays in sync between the component and the view.
+Whenever the user updates the data in the view, Angular updates the component.
+When the component gets new data, the Angular updates the view.

 ![two-way-binding](/images/2022/10/two-way-binding.png)